 Want to submit a sample?
 Follow the instructions at Submitting Trees and Shrubs, select the "DNA additional testing" box on the submission form.

 Management of ash decline

+Prevention is key.
 Keep in mind that deep planting, girdling roots, mulch mounds around the trunk, soil compaction, root injury, and other common landscape problems can contribute to ash decline, and can be prevented with proper tree planting, see Tree and Shrub Care page.

-There are no cures for any of these maladies of ash.
+There are no cures for declining trees.
 Suggested management to slow disease progression includes removing trees with severe dieback, watering the trees in periods of extended drought lasting at least 2 weeks, and fertilizing in the fall with a balanced tree fertilizer.
 Removal of dead limbs may help as well.
 Ash trees are very resilient and may respond well to this pampering.
 In addition, pull mulch away from the trunk and keep weed trimmers away as well. to learn more see the free to download Common Problems of Ash Trees publication.

 See this bulletin about ash decline.